hoodiehq/hood.ie/_posts/2016-03-15-a-new-kind-of-open-source-event.md

 # After the event

-All prepared issues that have not been worked on during the event will be free for everyone to take.
+All prepared issues that have not been worked on during the event will be free for everyone to take, and [@YourFirstPR](https://twitter.com/yourfirstPR) will help with promoting them.
 We hope that the participating projects will find joy in preparing starter issues, even without an event happening, to be able to welcome new contributors to Open Source at all times.

-If you would like to host a “Welcome to Open Source” event in your city, [let us know](http://hood.ie/contact/)!
-We are more than happy to assist.
+If you would like to host a “Welcome to Open Source” event in your city, you can ping [@welcome2OS](http://twitter.com/welcome2OS)!
+They will be more than happy to assist.

+---

-Thanks to Alex, Jan & Jenn for their reviews!
+Thanks to Alex, Jan & Jenn for their reviews of this post <3